PythonADI/assignment-files/README.md

 ---

 4. Now we got more data about temperatures, each city might have more than one temperature, we don't know how many **BUT** there will be at least one temperature for each city.
-Temperatures are in [temperatures_v2.txt](./src/assignment/temperatures_v2.txt)
-.
+Example is given in [temperatures_v2.txt](./src/assignment/temperatures_v2.txt) file (THIS IS JUST AN EXAMPLE FILE TO TEST YOURSELF).
 Complete function `get_temperature_stats_v2` in [temperature_stats_v2.py](./src/assignment/temperature_stats_v2.py) that reads the file and returns a dictionary with the following keys:
     - `hottest_city` - the city with the highest average temperature
     - `coldest_city` - the city with the lowest average temperature
     - `average_temperature` - the average temperature of all cities
     - `temperature_range` - the difference between the highest and lowest average temperature

+NOTE: in test cases temperatures files will differ, so you should not hardcode the expected values.
 HINT: use dictionary and list to store the temperatures for each city.

 ---